Deutsche Bank: Since 2012

-In March 2025, Deutsche Bank announced that Kirsty Roth, Chief Operations and Technology Officer at Thomson Reuters, and Klaus Moosmayer, Chief Ethics, Risk & Compliance Officer at Novartis, have been proposed to join its supervisory board at the annual shareholder meeting on May 22.
-The bank is also undergoing a management revamp, with CEO Christian Sewing's contract extended and departures from the executive board, including the finance chief.
+Also in March 2025, Deutsche Bank announced that Kirsty Roth, Chief Operations and Technology Officer at Thomson Reuters, and Klaus Moosmayer, Chief Ethics, Risk & Compliance Officer at Novartis, have been proposed to join its supervisory board at the annual shareholder meeting on 22 May.
+The bank is also undergoing a management revamp, with CEO Christian Sewing's contract extended to April 2029 as announced in March 2025 and departures from the executive board, including the finance chief.
 Moosmayer is leaving Novartis, with Karen Hale taking over his responsibilities.
 In April 2025, Deutsche Bank held its Emerging Markets Family Office Forum in Hong Kong, bringing together approximately 150 participants, including ultra-high-net-worth individuals and family offices from Europe, Asia, and the Middle East.
+Alexander Wynaendts has been Chairman of the Supervisory Board since May 2022.
+In November 2025, he was nominated for re-election for another four-year term at the 2026 Annual General Meeting.
+James von Moltke served as Chief Financial Officer from 2017 until March 2026.
+Raja Akram joined the Management Board on 1 January 2026, and assumed the role of Chief Financial Officer in March 2026, having previously served as Deputy Chief Financial Officer at Morgan Stanley.